Montessori Mom

 3. Ladders (she used rope ones, but many modern slides and jungle gyms have great ladders).

 4. Trampolines-the original was a swing with a long bottom that kept the legs straight-the child would literally bounce off the walls.
-She did this to make their knees strong.
+She wanted to make their knees strong.

 5. Low balance beams with a railing for a young child to walk sideways.